hyperledger/aries-rfcs/features/0809-w3c-data-integrity-credential-attachment/README.md

 - `alg`: REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 MUST NOT be none or an identifier for a symmetric algorithm (MAC).
 MUST match one of the `algs_supported` entries from the offer `binding_method` object.
 - `kid`: REQUIRED.
 JOSE Header containing the DID URL pointing to a specific key in a did document.
 The did method of the DID URL MUST match with one of the `did_methods_supported` from the offer `binding_method` object.

-A signed attachment appended to a request message might look like this:
+A signed binding request attachment appended to a request message might look like this:

 ```json
 {